johnjones4/JohnJonesFour.com/colophon.md

 Often times I'll come across an article or snippet online that sparks an idea for a post.
 I'll use [Evernote](https://evernote.com/) to record those snippets using a separate blog notebook in the app, and I keep a separate todo list in [Wunderlist](https://www.wunderlist.com/) specifically with blog topic ideas.
 Once I feel I have enough material or a complete thought on a topic, I'll tackle writing the post.
 I also use [Pocket](http://getpocket.com/) to track my reading list.

-### Writing: Mou and Sublime Text 3
+### Writing: iA Writer Pro and Sublime Text 3

 I write all of my posts on this site in the formatting markup Markdown.
-I'll use [Mou](http://25.io/mou/) to compose posts and [Sublime Text](http://www.sublimetext.com/) to manage the articles within the site.
+I'll use [iA Writer Pro](https://ia.net/writer/mac) to compose posts and [Sublime Text](http://www.sublimetext.com/) to manage the articles within the site.

 ### The Site: Jekyll and S3